All Products

 • Value range: Unlimited.

-Message sending retries are handled by a built-in retry policy in the client software development kit (SDK) and are not visible to the application.
-Do not set this value too high to avoid blocking business threads.
+Message sending retry is a retry policy built into the client software development kit (SDK) and is transparent to the application.
+Do not set this value too high, because it may block business threads.

 If a message fails to be sent after the maximum number of retries, you must implement a fallback mechanism on the business side to ensure message reliability.